Aerial view of Grace Bay in the Turks and Caicos

 Long Bay

-Long Bay is a coastal residential region on the southeast of Providenciales.
+Long Bay is a coastal residential region in southeast Providenciales.
 The area supports a low density of homes and rental villas.
 Long Bay Hills is the interior part of this region, and Long Bay Beach lines the south coast.
-In Long Bay is the luxury Shore Club resort, and South Bank Marina.
+The luxury Shore Club resort and South Bank Marina are both located here.

 Turtle Cove

 Turtle Cove is a quiet residential and tourism region located on the central north coast of Providenciales.
-The area is home to a few resorts, Turtle Cove Marina, several restaurants and shops, and quite a few vacation rentals.
+The area is home to a few resorts, Turtle Cove Marina, several restaurants, and quite a few vacation rentals.
 The excellent snorkeling site of Smith’s Reef is situated close off the beach here.

 Turtle Tail